- Initiate the connection

-Initiate the connection

 Now that you’ve found a promising connection, it’s time to initiate the connection.
 Read on to learn how to make a compelling ask and a great first impression!

-  If you decide you want to connect with them, click the green "Let's Connect" button, then follow the steps to select your method of outreach, indicate what you're interested in talking to this person about, and propose some meeting times (if applicable).
+If you decide you want to connect with them, click the green "Message (Name)" button, then follow the steps to select your method of outreach, indicate what you're interested in talking to this person about, and propose some meeting times (if applicable).

 While we've provided templates for you to work with, we strongly recommend customizing the one you choose to make it stand out.

 A compelling message is: